PRTG Manual: Uninstall PRTG Products

 During the installation of PRTG, a component called Npcap is also installed on your system.
 After you uninstall PRTG, you need to manually uninstall this feature.
 To do so, open your Windows Control Panel and select Npcap 0.9983 in the Programs and Features section.
 Click Uninstall to remove this feature from your Windows system.

 If you updated to PRTG 19.2.50, you also need to manually uninstall the Npcap loopback adapter.
+For more information, see the Knowledge Base: I have issues with additional services after updating to PRTG 19.2.50.
+What can I do?

 Can we remotely and silently uninstall a remote probe?